Travel guide

 Does the eSIM work at Hamad Airport as soon as I land?

 1 GB is more than enough for a layover of between 3 and 8 hours if you use maps, messaging, and some social media.
-If the layover lasts a full day and you plan to go out into the city, a 3 GB plan will give you room for video and browsing without worries.
+If the layover lasts a full day and you plan to go into the city, a 3 GB plan will give you room for video and browsing without stress.

 Is my mobile compatible with eSIM?